 Preparation is the first essential step towards a successful interview:

 Create a good first impression.
 It will give you more confidence to look and feel smart and business-like.
-Shake hands with confidence and remember to smile and maintain regular eye contact.
+Remember to smile and maintain regular eye contact.

 Do some research on the company.
 Visit their website, find out as much as possible about its products or services.

 Prepare the questions you will ask during the interview.
-Remember that an interview is a "two way street".
-The employer will try to find out if you have the qualifications, experience and personality necessary to do the job.
-You must make sure that the company will give you the opportunity for the growth and development that you are seeking.
+Remember that an interview is a "two way street". will try to find out if you have the qualifications, experience and personality necessary to do the job.

 SOME PROBING QUESTIONS YOU MIGHT ASK:

 You are being interviewed because the employer wants to hire someone - not to trip you up or embarrass you.
 The employer will be evaluating your strong and weak points - your qualifications, skills, intellectual qualities, attitude, aptitudes, stability, motivation and maturity.

 DO plan to arrive ontime or a few minutes early.
 Late arrival for a job interview is never excusable.

 DO greet the employer by their name if you are sure of the pronunciation.
 If you aren't sure ask them to repeat their name.

 DO wait until you are offered a chair before sitting.
 Sit upright in your chair.
 Look alert and interested at all times.
 Be a good listener as well as a good talker.
 Smile.